nextflow-io/nextflow/docs/operator.rst

 mapMany
 ----------

-Transform the items emitted by a channel by applying a function to each of them and then flattens the results of that function.
+The ``mapMany`` operator applies a function of your choosing to every item emitted by a channel, and returns the items so obtained as a new channel.
+Whenever the `mapping` function return a list of items, this list is flattened so that each single item is emitted on its own.

 For example::